iotile/coretools/doc/source/tutorials/first-iotile-device.rst

 Now we need to add enough information to ``module_settings.json`` to identify this folder as an IOTile component and point out that ``demo_proxy.py`` should be treated as a proxy module.
 We'll call our component ``demo_component`` and put it in the ``walkthrough`` namespace (called a domain).
-These names can be anything but should be unique if you every want to share your component with anyone else.
+These names can be anything but should be unique if you ever want to share your component with anyone else.

 Save the following to your ``module_settings.json`` file::